FAQs

 How do I access PAWS, Canvas, and/or my TCNJ email address?

-Please refer to this instructional handout for how to access and get assistance to TCNJ’s information technology.
+Please refer to this instructional handout for how to access and get assistance with TCNJ’s information technology.

-Please click here to lookup/reset your password if you are unable to access PAWS, Canvas, TCNJ Email.
+Please click here to look up/reset your password if you are unable to access PAWS, Canvas, or TCNJ Email.
 If you continue to have difficulty, please contact the TCNJ Helpdesk at helpdesk@tcnj.edu.

 How do I obtain a TCNJ invoice?

-Students in need of an invoice can directly submit a request with The Office of Student Accounts at stuaccts@tcnj.edu.
-In your email request, please include your name, PAWS ID, and the term in question.
+Students in need of an invoice can directly submit a request to The Office of Student Accounts at stuaccts@tcnj.edu.
+In your email request, please include your name, PAWS ID, and the term.

 Who do I need to contact for a replacement diploma?